 #6 Check: Compare your lesson to a doctrinally solid children’s story Bible.
 I only use these sources after I’ve written my children’s church lesson.
 I usually find ideas illustrations and object lessons from these sources.

 #7 Supplement: Find relevant supporting material for your lesson.
 There are many free sources for coloring sheets, children’s ministry activities or Sunday school games available.
-I’m a member of Kidology - for $44 per year they may be the only supplemental resource your need.
-You can also find some ideas from my post on free Sunday school lessons for children.
+I’m a member of Kidology – for $44 per year they may be the only supplemental resource your need.
+You can also find some ideas from my post on children’s Sunday school lessons.

 #8 Feedback: Seek input from others.
 Once your lesson is complete, ask your pastor or fellow children’s ministry volunteers to review it.
 They might have a great idea to contribute.